AlexLabram/Bonsai/WGCourse/TheoryMain.md

 	- Too much: plant blows over or loses leaves
 + Is this a big deal?
 	- My instructor reckons good air-flow is necessary for plant health
-	- I'm not convinced it makes a difference for trees, except insofar as some pests dislike fresh air
+	- I'm not convinced it makes a difference for trees, except insofar as dust blocks photosynthesis and some pests dislike fresh air
-	- Mosses _are_ heavily affected by air-flow, but don't usually need much of it to be happy
+	- Mosses _are_ heavily affected by air-flow - they use it to determine at what height to stop growing - but they don't usually need much of it to be happy
 + Management: windows, fans

-## Developing your bonsai
+## Bonsai development

 ### Cleaning & weeding
 + Significance